OpenEvalProject/evals/manuscripts/elife-57288/v2/manuscript.md

 Together, these results show that the preBötC exerts a complex cardiac parasympathetic influence that spans both inspiratory and expiratory periods, with a major involvement in the generation of RSA.

-## PreBötC photoexcitation decreases the respiratory command amplitude, resulting in decreased RespSNA, Traube-Hering waves and RSA
+### PreBötC photoexcitation decreases the respiratory command amplitude, resulting in decreased RespSNA, Traube-Hering waves and RSA

 The same injection protocol described for the GtACR2 expression was used to produce restricted expression of channelrhodopsin-2 (ChR2) in preBötC bilaterally (Figure 9A).
 Strong ChR2-positive terminals were found in the facial motor nucleus (Figure 9B), which is characteristic of neurons in the preBötC region, and not those in the inspiratory rostral ventral respiratory group (Deschênes et al., 2016).
 ChR2-mediated preBötC photoexcitation (n = 8) increased respiratory frequency without altering inspiratory duration, and decreased PNA inspiratory and VNA post-inspiratory amplitudes (Figure 8A, C and D), therefore reducing each respiratory cycle intensity.
 We focused on 20 Hz photoexcitation, as this produced maximal effects across all animals.

 ![Figure 8.](https://cdn.elifesciences.org/articles/57288/elife-57288-fig8-v2.jpg)

 **Figure 8.:** Traces of activity recorded in the WHBP at low (A) and higher (lower traces from the shaded areas) time resolution showing the effect of bilateral photoexcitation of the preBötC with ChR2.
 (B) PNA burst-triggered averaging was used to quantify the effect on RespSNA AUC, Traube-Hering wave amplitude and RSA amplitude.
 (C–J) Individual and group data (n = 8) quantifying the effect of preBötC photoexcitation (20 Hz) on: (C) respiratory parameters; (D) VNA; (E) HR; (F) tSNA; (G) mean PP; (H) Traube-Hering wave and RSA; and (I) RespSNA.
 (J) Further analysis shows the decrease in duration of RespSNA was due to both shorter inspiratory and post-inspiratory components.
 (K) Correlograms showing that RespSNA AUC and Traube-Hering wave amplitude were both correlated with PNA amplitude, whilst RSA was not.
 (L) Traces from one animal showing laser-triggered averaging of integrated VNA and tSNA in response to 1 Hz preBötC photoexcitation.
 (M) Quantification of this response in all animals showing photoexcitation induces inverse responses to that of photoinhibition, and of smaller amplitude.
-Group data are presented as mean ± SEM; one-way repeated measures ANOVA followed with post hoc Holm-Sidak multiple-comparison test or Friedman repeated measures analysis of variance on ranks followed with pairwise multiple comparison Tukey test performed on raw data, as shown on the associated source data and detailed statistics; *p<0.05, **p<0.01, ***p<0.001, photoinhibition vs. control and recovery conditions; # p<0.05, ## p<0.01, between respective effects.Figure 8—source data 1.Figure 8.
+Group data are presented as mean ± SEM; one-way repeated measures ANOVA followed with post hoc Holm-Sidak multiple-comparison test or Friedman repeated measures analysis of variance on ranks followed with pairwise multiple comparison Tukey test performed on raw data, as shown on the associated source data and detailed statistics; *p<0.05, **p<0.01, ***p<0.001, photoinhibition vs. control and recovery conditions; # p<0.05, ## p<0.01, between respective effects.

 ![Figure 9.](https://cdn.elifesciences.org/articles/57288/elife-57288-fig9-v2.jpg)